ec-jrc/re3gistry/documentation/administrator-manual.md

 The "app" folder contains the Registry 2 main application and the related Re3gistry 2 rest API application.

 The "webapp" folder contains an example web app that can be used to create the public service front-end.

+The "customize-interface" folder contains a profile example for the admin to be used to customize the interface.
+After changing the paths in the script and after a fist run the GitHub project will become personalized with your own footer, header, configurations.

 The "db-script" folder contains the database initialization script.